Royal Museums of Fine Arts Belgium

-The Royal Museums of Fine Arts Belgium is made up of two art (kunst) museums built in the same building and connected to the Magritte Museum, which is yet to open.
+The Royal Museums of Fine Arts Belgium is made up of two art museums housed in the same building and connected also to the Magritte Museum.

 The Modern Art (Art moderne or Moderne kunst) wings are surprising below ground and it isn’t just a basement, there are in total 8 floors below ground!
 The section starts at level -3, where there is a display of comic strips, a cherished art from in Belgium.
 Steps will take you deep underground to explore the 19th and 20th century pieces as well as the ultra modern 21st century pieces on the next 5 floors.
 When you find yourself at level -8, it’s time to take the 48 person lift back up.

 Royal Museums of Fine Arts

-Rue de la Régence, 3
+Rue de la Régence 3

 Tel: 02 5083211

 Brussels Museum of Fine Arts on map